tam17aki/music-esprit-python/README.md

     - `root.py`: Implements `RootMusicAnalyzer` (inheriting from `MusicAnalyzerBase`), which estimates frequencies via polynomial rooting.
     - `fast.py`: Implements `FastMusicAnalyzer` (inheriting from `MusicAnalyzerBase`), which estimates frequencies for periodic signals by analyzing the peaks of the ACF's power spectrum and computing a closed-form pseudospectrum.
   - **`esprit/`**: A sub-package dedicated to the ESPRIT algorithm and its variants, including the computationally efficient Unitary ESPRIT.
-    - `base.py`:  Defines `EspritAnalyzerBase`, an intermediate abstract class for ESPRIT-based methods.
-It inherits from `AnalyzerBase`, and adds ESPRIT-specific logic, like the estimation of the signal subspace.
+    - `base.py`:  Defines the abstract base classes for the ESPRIT family.
+        -   `EspritAnalyzerBase`: The top-level base for all ESPRIT variants, providing common functionalities like frequency filtering.
+        -   `EVDBasedEspritAnalyzer`: An intermediate base class for variants (like Standard and Unitary) that rely on computationally intensive Eigenvalue/Singular Value Decomposition (EVD/SVD) for subspace estimation.
-    - `standard.py`: Implements `StandardEspritAnalyzer` for the classic, complex-valued ESPRIT algorithm.
+    - `standard.py`: Implements `StandardEspritAnalyzer` (inheriting from `EVDBasedEspritAnalyzer`), the classic, complex-valued ESPRIT algorithm.
-    - `unitary.py`: Implements `UnitaryEspritAnalyzer`, which operates entirely on real-valued matrices for reduced computational load and improved accuracy.
+    - `unitary.py`: Implements `UnitaryEspritAnalyzer` (inheriting from `EVDBasedEspritAnalyzer`), which operates on real-valued matrices.
+    - `fft.py`: Implements `FFTEspritAnalyzer`, a computationally efficient variant that approximates the signal subspace using an FFT-based kernel method instead of SVD/EVD.
     - `solvers.py`: Defines a set of solver classes that encapsulate the specific mathematical procedures for solving the ESPRIT core equations.
 This demonstrates the Strategy design pattern, allowing different numerical methods (LS, TLS, Unitary LS/TLS) to be flexibly injected into the analyzers.
   - **`minnorm/`**: A sub-package for Min-Norm algorithm variants.
     - `base.py`: Defines `MinNormAnalyzerBase`, containing the core logic for computing the minimum norm vector.